Afrodite Superstar

-Afrodite Superstar is an American independent art film shot in New York City in 2006.
-The film has also been referred to as erotica.
-The director also refers to the film as an experimental film as the characters break the fourth wall, and there is a blend of satire.
+Afrodite Superstar is an American independent art film, shot in New York City in 2006.
+The film has been referred to as erotica.
+The director refers to the film as an experimental film as the characters break the fourth wall, and there is a blend of satire.
 Afrodite Superstar was directed by Venus Hottentot.
-Executive producer Candida Royalle is also credited with directing the sexual scenes.
+Executive producer Candida Royalle is credited with directing the sexual scenes.

+Plot

 The satirical film spoofs several recent pop cultural It Girl moments such as Janet Jackson's wardrobe malfunction and Ashlee Simpson's lip synching fiasco.

+Discussion

 Afrodite Superstar has been endorsed by American Association of Sexual Educators, Counselors and Therapists and premiered in 2007 at the New School for Social Research with a discussion about women of color and sexual images.
 The film subsequently screened as part of an art exhibit called Hos, Putas and Dragon Ladies: Our Sexuality Remixed at the chashama Gallery in Manhattan.
 Afrodite Superstar was nominated for 7 AVN Awards in 2007 including "Best Director", "Best Screenplay" and "Best Musical Score."
 The film was referred to as "erotic" and "cerebral" in Essence.